 Things to Do

-- Walk the Trails - The island has three trails.
+One of the best things to do in Theodore Roosevelt Island is to walk the trails.
+The island has three trails.
 The Swamp Trail (1.5 miles) The trail loops around the island through the woods and marshes.
 The Woods Trail (.33 mile) goes through the Memorial Plaza.
 The Upland Trail (.75 mile) extends the length of the island.
 All trails are easy and relatively flat terrain.